ddnexus/pagy/docs/api/pagy.md

 | `to`     | The collection-position of the last item in the page (`:outset` excluded)                                            |
 | `vars`   | The variables hash                                                                                                   |

-### Lowest limit analysis
+### Lowest status analysis

-The lowest possible limit of the pagination is reached when the collection has `0` count.
+The lowest possible status of the pagination is reached when the collection has `0` count.
 In that case the Pagy object created has the following peculiar attributes:

 | Attribute | Value   |